PrestaShop/QANightlyResults/README.md

 Though, we're not providing any DB at this time, so you'll have to:

-- Have you DB running
+- Have your DB running
 - Edit the compose credentials about your DB